openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

       Here's a user reporting continuous failure of his DVD download.
 The causes for this can be many, but there's always a way out.
 Read some good advice, it may save some time.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/OWN-oxygen-On-the-Web.png)On the Webâ–²â–¼

 ### Announcements

+â€œ

         [GNOME 3.0 Has Arrived](http://www.gnome.org/news/2011/04/gnome-3-0-has-arrived/)

 After three years of planning and development, GNOME 3.0 is here.
 This new version of GNOME delivers an exciting new interface, major improvements under the hood, and enhanced applications.
-The GNOME release team™s [official announcement](http://mail.gnome.org/archives/devel-announce-list/2011-April/msg00004.html) congratulates and thanks the GNOME community for its hard work on the release:
+The GNOME release teamâ€™s [official announcement](http://mail.gnome.org/archives/devel-announce-list/2011-April/msg00004.html) congratulates and thanks the GNOME community for its hard work on the release: